prometheus/prometheus/docs/getting_started.md

 ./prometheus -config.file=prometheus.yml
 ```

-Prometheus should start up and it should show a status page about itself at
+Prometheus should start up.
+You should also be able to browse to a status page
-[localhost:9090](http://localhost:9090).
-Give it a couple of seconds to collect
+about itself at [localhost:9090](http://localhost:9090).
+Give it a couple of
-data about itself from its own HTTP metrics endpoint.
+seconds to collect data about itself from its own HTTP metrics endpoint.

 You can also verify that Prometheus is serving metrics about itself by
 navigating to its metrics endpoint: